Program

 14.00-14.45 |

-Policy integration (semi-plenary session: Amazon) Child labour is all too often analysed and dealt with in isolation.
+Policy integration Child labour is all too often analysed and dealt with in isolation.
 Yet the issue is deeply linked to key social outcomes and welfare indicators.
 If well synchronised with economic and social policies at large, efforts aimed at the elimination of child labour have the ability to decisively contribute to poverty alleviation and educational upgrading, and vice versa.
 This session will provide opportunities to discuss the need and options for policy integration - at different levels.
-The panel will be chaired by Mr. Nitte Manjappa Adyanthaya (Worker Vice-Chairperson of the conference).
-The following panellists will give their views: Mr. A.K.
-Khandker (Minister of Planning, Bangladesh); Mr. Gamini Lokuge (Minister of Labour Relations and Productivity Promotion, Sri Lanka)*; Mr. Jaap Doek (Professor of Law); Mr. Bob Prouty (Fast Track Initiative); Mr. Haji Muhammad Javed (representative of the Employers’ Group). |

-Financing needs (semi-plenary session: Kilimanjaro) The cost of comprehensive national programmes to fully end (the worst forms of) child labour is high, yet affordable, given the means of most countries and the assistance provided by the international community and international financial institutions.
+Financing needs The cost of comprehensive national programmes to fully end (the worst forms of) child labour is high, yet affordable, given the means of most countries and the assistance provided by the international community and international financial institutions.
 This session will pay attention to the financing needs to end (the worst forms of) child labour, keeping in mind the effect of the financial crisis.
-Different approaches will be discussed, such as special financial instruments to fight child labour and the contribution of cash transfers.
-The panel will be chaired by Mr. Dagoberto Lima Godoy (Employer Vice-Chairperson of the conference).
-The following panellists will give their views: Ms. Tugsjargal Gandi (Minister of Social Welfare and Labour, Mongolia); Mr. Immanuel Ngatjizeko (Minister of Labour and Social Welfare, Namibia); Mr. Peter Dorman (Economist); A representative of the Workers’ Group. |
+Different approaches will be discussed, such as special financial instruments to fight child labour and the contribution of cash transfers. |

 |